MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principle.md

 ms.date: 01/31/2018
 ---

-# Service principle name (SPN) for Power BI Embedded applications
+# Service principal for Power BI Embedded applications

 To access resources that are secured by an Azure AD tenant, the entity that requires access must be represented by a security principal.
 This is true for both users (user principal) and applications (service principal).